alanjsfleming/tabrifics-stockist-map/README.md

 ## Features
 - Interactive map with markers for each stockist location
 - Real-time data fetched from a Google Sheet
-- Easy integratin into Shopify with Liquid
+- Easy integration into Shopify with Liquid
 - Can use custom map tiles.

 ## Setup